tendermint/amino_rs/README.md

 # Rust Amino

 This is a work in progress implementation of the Amino serialization for Tendermint/Cosmos in the Rust Language.
-For details on amino, see: https://github.com/tendermint/go-amino\.
+For details on amino, see: https://github.com/tendermint/go-amino.

-It is based on the Protocol Buffers implementation [prost!](https://github.com/danburkert/prost) by @danburkert.
+It is based on the Protocol Buffers implementation [prost!](https://github.com/danburkert/prost) by [@danburkert](https://github.com/danburkert).

-Like prost! for protobuf, it uses Rust's type-directed metaprogramming to add rudimentary support for amino's [registered types](https://github.com/tendermint/go-amino/#registering-types).
+Like prost! for protobuf, it uses Rust's type-directed metaprogramming to add support for amino's [registered types](https://github.com/tendermint/go-amino/#registering-types).

 [Registered types](https://github.com/tendermint/go-amino/#registering-types) can be annotated via